An Interview With Tennis Tipster, Robert Fraser

 For those reading this who haven’t heard of you could you briefly introduce yourself please

 I’m Robert Fraser.
-A full time sports trader focusing on Tennis and Horse Racing.
+A full time sports trader focusing on Tennis.
 It’s always been an ambition of mine to make a living from betting.
 For the past decade I’ve managed to achieve and maintain this goal.

 How did you first become involved in sports betting?